ifm/documentation/PDS/Calibration/pds_calibration.md

 }
 ```
 :::{note}
 Make sure to update the `rotX`, `rotY`, and `rotZ` for cameras mounted vertically or in a different orientation.
+You can use the [calibration cheat sheet](/SoftwareInterfaces/Toolbox/IntroToCalibrations/calibration_cheat_sheet.md) as a reference, or use the calibration wizard in the Vision Assistant.
 :::

 The translations `transX`, `transY` and `transZ` should be left at zero.
 This is due to: